SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Range Operator
 --------------

-Swift includes a *range operator*, which provides a shorthand way to express a range of values.
+Swift includes a :newTerm:`range operator`, which provides a shorthand way to express a range of values.
 The range operator ``a..b`` defines a range that runs from ``a`` to ``b``, but does not include ``b``.
-For this reason, it is said to be *half-closed*.
+For this reason, it is said to be :newTerm:`half-closed`.

 The range operator is particularly useful when working with zero-based lists, for counting up to (but not including) the length of a zero-based array: